thir13en/authentication-limb/notes/oauth.md

 #### Access Token
 With a `short-lived access token`, we can use a `JWT Token` to make a **self-encoded access token**.

+#### Refresh Token
+A `refresh token` is a special token that is used to obtain a new `Access Token`.
+Since this is long-lived, refresh tokens **are generally opaque strings stored in the database**.
+Storing refresh tokens in the database **allows you to revoke them by deleting it from the database**.
+Because **there is no way to expire an Access Token**, we should make the access token short-lived.
+Revoking the refresh token prevents malicious parties from refreshing an expired Access Token.
+This means that **if your Access Token expires in 1 hour, then an attacker who obtained your Access Token can only access your API for 1 hour** before it expires.